delphirtl • Docs

 An integer identifier for the referenced thread.
 Inside the worker thread,

-it is available as require('worker_threads').threadId
+it is available as import { threadId } from 'node:worker_threads'.

-This value is unique for each Worker
+This value is unique for each Worker instance inside a single process.

 v10.5.0